 Designate It for Your Heirs

-If you like the idea of setting up trusts, so the money is secured for the people you want it to go toward, and escapes estate taxes, now is the time to start building that into your financial planning.
-Pillar Wealth Management helps high net worth families create estate plans that dramatically reduces their estate taxes using this approach.
+If you like the idea of setting up trusts, so the cash is secured for the people you want it to go toward and escapes estate taxes, now is the time to start building that into your financial planning.
+Pillar Wealth Management helps high net worth families create estate plans that dramatically reduce their estate taxes using this approach.

 We’ve had people come to us with over $100 million in assets and no estate plan.
 They are in peril of losing nearly half their fortune to taxes when they die.
 If this is you, you need to act now.
 Schedule a quick introductory call with our wealth management experts.